Natural Cultured and Lab Created Pearls

 2. Cultured Pearls

 Something as beautiful as pearls taking such a long time to form naturally is a test of human patience.
 So, it was pretty natural that humans will come up something to deal with this scarcity.
 Japanese found out and patented the art of pearl cultivation.
-It is a kind of farming that requires skilful hands and a patient mind.
+It is a kind of farming that requires skillful hands and a patient mind.
 In this process, an irritant is placed manually inside a mollusk kept in captivation.
 This way, pearls are harvested in a greater number and the cost also decreases as compared to the naturally formed pearls.

 3. Lab Created pearls